lizmat/App-Rak/README.md

 --context=N
 -----------

-Indicate the number of lines that should be shown **around** any line that matches.
+Indicate the number of lines that should be produced **around** any line that matches.
 Defaults to **0**.
-Overrides any a `--after-context` or `--before-context` arguments.

 --count-only
 ------------

 Flag.
 Indicate whether just the number of lines with matches should be calculated.
 When specified with a `True` value, will show a "N matches in M files" by default, and if the `:files-with-matches` (or `files-without matches`) option is also specified with a `True` value, will just show total counts.
-See also `stats-only`.
+See also `--stats-only`.

 --created=condition
 -------------------